-1. High Block Usage Surcharge, Public Safety Surcharge, and System Benefits Surcharge

-The parties are in agreement with the Company's request to eliminate the High Block Usage Surcharge and to leave the Public Safety Surcharge set at zero.
-The application also included a request for implementation of a Systems Benefit Surcharge for the purpose of financing measures to encourage ratepayers in this district to reduce water consumption.
-The Town opposes the Company proposed System Benefits Surcharge.
-RUCO states that while it recommends the implementation of the Company proposed System Benefits Surcharge, it is sensitive to the Town's arguments opposing it.
-It is reasonable at this time to eliminate the High Block Usage Surcharge and to leave the Public Safety Surcharge set at zero.
-The record does not support the Company's request to implement a Systems Benefit Surcharge as proposed, and it therefore will not be authorized at this time.
+1. High Block Usage Surcharge, Public Safety Surcharge, and System Benefits Surcharge proposed System Benefits Surcharge.
+261 RUCO states that while it recommends the implementation 1 of the Company proposed System Benefits Surcharge, it is sensitive to the Town's arguments 2 opposing it.262 It is reasonable at this time to eliminate the High Block Usage Surcharge and to leave 3 the Public Safety Surcharge set at zero.
+The record does not support the Company's request to 4 implement a Systems Benefit Surcharge as proposed, and it therefore will not be authorized at this 5 time.